eldadli/luminate_api/README.md

 * Create a new API Client through Luminate Administration Portal

-* Create new Lumiinate Instance with the provided key and secret from the portal
+* Create new Luminate Instance with the provided key and secret from the portal

 ## Contribute